panos1b/Statistical-Analysis/README.md

 #### First Usage:
 - First you must clone the project.
 Navigate to a folder of your choice then run `git clone https://github.com/panos1b/SEIP-lab`
-- Then enter to the project foler
+- Then enter to the project folder
 `cd SEIP-lab`
 - Now you must build the docker image
 `docker build -t stats_analysis .`
-    - Dont forget the period at the end
+    - Don’t forget the period at the end
-- Finnaly you can run the programm as follows
+- Finally, you can run the program as follows
 `docker run stats_analysis --help`
     - This will bring up the help.
 Replace `--help` with your arguments and values
-#### Every susequent use:
+#### Every subsequent use:
 - Directly run the program via docker image whilst in the correct folder \
 `docker run stats_analysis [--min] [--max] [--mode] [--mean] [--median] [--individual] [integer1 integer2 ...]`
 ## Examples